mitsuba-renderer/drjit/docs/unused/dynamic.rst

 Accessing array packets
 -----------------------

-The :cpp:func:`enoki::packet` function can be used to create a reference to the :math:`i`-th packet of a dynamic array or a custom dynamic data structure.
+The :cpp:func:`drjit::packet` function can be used to create a reference to the :math:`i`-th packet of a dynamic array or a custom dynamic data structure.
 For instance, the following code iterates over all packets and resets their time values: